What is Alopecia Areata?

 Conventional Treatment

-1. Ointments: Topical corticosteroids (immunosuppressants), such as clobetasol, can be applied locally on bald patches.
-Lotions, such as Minoxidil and Finasteride, top the prescription of dermatologists and that has shown a fair amount of hair regrowth.
-But, once the usage is stopped, the hair growth stops, and the hair which had grown also falls off.
+- Ointments: Topical corticosteroids (immunosuppressants), such as clobetasol, can be applied locally on bald patches.
+Lotions, such as Minoxidil and Finasteride, top dermatologists' prescriptions, which have shown a fair amount of hair regrowth.
+But, once the usage is stopped, the hair growth stops, and the hair that had grown also falls off.
 This phenomenon is known as the steroid withdrawal effect.

 Four Supportive Measures To Follow To Treat Alopecia Areata